uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_textures.md

 - Download the face image from blackboard

-- click on layer 3 in photoshop to select it.
+- Click on layer 3 in photoshop to select it.

-- drag the face image file into photoshop and drop it in the middle of the screen
+- Drag the face image file into photoshop and drop it in the middle of the screen
 - Drag and scale it so that is in the right position on the snapshot.

 	![](images/worksheet_1/face_in_photoshop.jpg)